 As part of the Lake O project, the existing 12" pipe at the Lake outfall was replaced with C900 and about 20' of additional 12" pipe was extended to the new outfall box at the Lake.
-The Town has not had issues with the line so it is assumed to be in good condition.
+The Town has not had issues with the transmission line as a whole so it is assumed to be in good condition.
 Should the Town decide to build pressure up in the line for micro-hydro or other reasons, the condition of the pipe should be investigated in more detail in terms of its condition its pressure rating and its frost protection.

-Transmission Line Assessment
+V.3 Transmission Line Assessment